Learn how to import your QuickBooks Desktop company file to QuickBooks Online.

 - Sign in as an admin to your QuickBooks Online company.

-- If you track stock in QuickBooks Desktop:
+- If you track inventory in QuickBooks Desktop:

 - Select the Choose online company▼ dropdown, and choose the QuickBooks Online company you want to be replaced by your company file.